Divya0427/MERN-TODO/README.md

 - Without multer, you can’t upload files using form.
 The uploaded files will not be encoded
 - A node. js middleware for handling multipart/form-data , which is primarily used for uploading files.
 - You cannot use Multer without Express because it's Express middleware.

+# next()/ return next()/ next('route'):
+- next() will run or execute the code after all the middleware function is finished.
+- return next() will jump out the callback immediately and the code below return next() will be unreachable.
 -

 2 ways of passing parameters to Express application/backend GET request: